Bawtry Wharf: History

 Bawtry was first recorded in 1199, as being built on the waste of Austerfield, a village to the north-east of Bawtry, which held the mother church in the area.
 Bawtry is described as having a port in a document from 1276, with wool and lead being its chief exports, although it is thought to have existed as a port a century back, and possibly even to Roman times.
 The location of the wharf was on the eastern side of the town, where the land slopes down towards the river.
 The position of the church in this lower part of Bawtry, suggests that the port developed before the main part of the town did, with Bawtry expanding westwards from the 13th century onwards.
 The port is thought to have led to some affluence in the area, and grand Georgian houses on Wharf street are said to have been built for the merchants and traders at the port.
 During the latter part of the 13th century, and the early part of the 14th, Bawtry recorded a river port trade commensurate with, or greater than, Beverley and Tadcaster.
 It was during this time that it was possibly the third busiest inland port in England.
 During the 13th century, consignments of wool, grain and lead were exported through Bawtry.
 Ports of trans-shipment included Hull and Grimsby.

 Downstream from Bawtry, the river travels a distance of 10.9 mi before reaching Stockwith, where it spills into the Trent.
 From Stockwith to the mouth of the Trent into the Humber, is 21 mi.
 In the 19th century, boats plying their trade along the river were typically 48 ft long, and were able to carry loads of 12–24 tonne.

 The hinterland of the port had great importance during the Second Anglo-Dutch War, as it proved to be an easy route to transport timber to the Royal Navy shipyards in the south at Chatham and Woolwich.
 However, a great deal of the felled timber rotted at the port of Bawtry and that at Stockwith (on the Trent, a trans-shipment point) as the organisers faced logistical challenges in exporting the commodity.
 Other timber carried from the port included a consignment of oak in 1695, which was floated downriver from Bawtry bound for use in St Paul's Cathedral, London.
-The timber originated form an estate in Welbeck, Nottinghamshire.
+The timber originated from an estate in Welbeck, Nottinghamshire.
 Smaller timber went by track straight to Stockwith, but "ten long trees could not be sent by land carriage".